karmaniverous/stan/.stan/system/stan.project.md

 - Runtime invariant: downstream tools and assistants consume a single file `.stan/system/stan.system.md`.
 Do not change this invariant.
 - Source split: author the system prompt as ordered parts under `.stan/system/parts/` (e.g., `00-intro.md`, `20-intake.md`, `30-response-format.md`, `40-patch-policy.md`, …).
 Filenames should start with a numeric prefix to define order.
-- Generator: `npm run gen:system` (wired as `prebuild`) assembles parts in numeric/lex order into `.stan/system/stan.system.md`, adding a short generated header comment.
+- Generator: `npm run gen:system` assembles parts in numeric/lex order into `.stan/system/stan.system.md`, adding a short generated header comment.
 It is a no‑op when no parts exist.
 - Distribution & archive injection:
   - The published package includes `dist/stan.system.md`.
   - During the archive phase in downstream repos, STAN temporarily writes the packaged monolith to `<stanPath>/system/stan.system.md` so full archives always contain a baseline prompt.
 Local monolith edits in downstream repos are ignored by archives and surfaced by CLI preflight.
 Propose downstream behavior changes in `<stanPath>/system/stan.project.md`.